Can Japanese knotweed grow through concrete?

 Japanese knotweed is a hardy perennial plant that comprises a deep and extensive rhizome system (underground shoots).
 It was introduced to the UK from Japan in the mid-1800s and has become a significant invasive pest, growing in variety of habitats and causing a range of problems.
 It is hard to kill and can cause damage to built structures and lead to legal claims for damages if it encroaches onto, or otherwise affects, neighbouring properties.

-There are a number of key features that make Japanese knotweed easily identifiable, which can be helpful as there are so many other plants that resemble and can be confused for Japanese knotweed.
+There are a number of key features to identify Japanese knotweed, which can be helpful as there are so many other plants that resemble and can be confused for Japanese knotweed.

 It is often quoted that Japanese knotweed can grow through concrete and other solid structures and there are many photographs on the internet that purport to show this.